 Early Care and Education.
-The June 28 Budget Package makes historic and transformative improvements for Early Care and Education.
+The Legislature's Version of the budget improves upon the Governor's strong to make historic and transformative improvements for Early Care and Education.
 Strong Early Care and Education investments are critical to healthy families, and it is critical that child care providers are compensated fairly.
 Key Early Care and Education improvements include: